-Sadly, you can see City Cruises haven’t changed their ways, and, let’s be honest, they never will.
+Sadly, you can see City Cruises hasn’t changed its ways, and, let’s be honest, it never will.
 Seven years of reviews here seems like damning evidence to me.

 It’s a shame as I will say the latest trip had a better commentary although there’s no way the trip was a good use of my time as we spent plenty of time at the piers collecting more passengers.

 The commentary was probably the ‘full version’ given out at staff training.
 There were the same jokes (get married at the top of the London Eye and then it’s all downhill from there) and a lot of information given – probably more than needed at times.

 Why do I think this crew tried so hard?
 Well, there was a City Cruises member of staff onboard with me as it was part of a ‘press trip’.
 While this didn’t stop Ray and Charles from begging for tips at Tower Pier and Westminster Pier, when we got off at London Eye Pier there was no sign of the bucket.